Appliance Configuration

 Verify Identity Access appliance designated as the restricted nodes.

-Configuration for Verify Identity Access High Availability cluster nodes.
+Configuration for the Verify Identity Access Distributed Session Cache.

 Managed Containers

-The managed containers properties allows administrators to deploy IBM containerize products to IBM Verify Identity Access appliances.
-This is particularly useful for administrators with hardware based appliances, allowing them to deploy a greater range of IBM products with their existing hardware.
+The managed containers feature allows administrators to deploy IBM containerized products to IBM Verify Identity Access appliances.
+This is useful for administrators with hardware based appliances, allowing them to deploy a greater range of IBM products with their existing hardware.

 managed_containers: